sanchitdilipjain/deploy-grafana-ec2/docs/index.md

     sudo systemctl enable grafana-server.service

-Step 3 - Testing the setup
+**Step 3 - Testing the setup**

-   - Let's retrieve the Public DNS of Ec2 instance on port 3000 in the browser and it will redirect you to login screen of Grafana
+   - Let's retrieve the Public DNS of Ec2 instance on port 3000 in the browser and it will redirect you to the login screen of Grafana

    <img src="image/image7.png" class="inline"/>

-   - Default username & password will be admin and on first login Grafana will requires to change the admin password
+   - Default username & password will be admin and on the first login, Grafana will require to change the admin password

    <img src="image/image8.png" class="inline"/>